NERSC/spack-infrastructure/docs/spack_training.rst

    We have seen that purging modules (`module purge`) can alter Spack builds and cause most of the Cray programming environment to be removed.
 For more details see `spack/#27124 <https://github.com/spack/spack/issues/27124>`_.

-When performing Spack builds, we encourage using the default modules that are loaded by default.
+When performing Spack builds, we encourage using the default modules.
 This should look at follows:

 .. code-block:: console